Online Master’s in School Counseling Degree

 Career Paths for Master’s in School Counseling Graduates

-This degree program is designed to equip you with the career readiness to advocate for students’ well-being and create a supportive learning environment, helping them navigate academic, social and emotional challenges.
+This degree program can equip you with the career readiness to advocate for students’ well-being and create a supportive learning environment, helping them navigate academic, social and emotional challenges.
 As a graduate student at GCU, you must have access to pre-approved pre-K-12 schools to complete program requirements.
-This program includes 100 practicum hours and 600 internship hours for a total of 700 hours of experiential education.
+This program includes 100 practicum hours and 600 internship hours for a total of 700 hours of experiential education.1

 This online master’s in school counseling program was developed to instill a firm academic foundation of school counseling competencies, with an eye toward modern challenges in school environments.
-With a solid framework of school counseling competencies, you may consider pursuing various careers in education, such as that of a school counselor, career counselor or educational advisor.
+With a solid framework of school counseling competencies, you may consider pursuing various careers in education, including:

 - Approved by the Arizona State Board of Education and informed by the American School Counseling Association (ASCA) National Model